-Study identifies new prostate cancer drug targetFebruary 6th, 2012 in Cancer /
+Study identifies new prostate cancer drug targetFebruary 6, 2012 in Medicine & Health / Cancer

 Research led by Wanguo Liu, PhD, Associate Professor of Genetics at LSU Health Sciences Center New Orleans, has identified a new protein critical to the development and growth of prostate cancer.
 The findings are published online in the Early Edition of Proceedings of the National Academy of Sciences, available the week of February 6, 2012.

 Dr. Liu and his team discovered a protein called ARD1 which is involved with the male hormone, androgen, and its receptor.
 Prostate cancer is a hormone-regulated disease and the main hormone is androgen.
 Androgen activates its receptor - androgen receptor (AR) to play a critical role in the development and progression of prostate cancer.
 Therefore, androgen deprivation therapy has been a standard treatment for advanced prostate cancer.

 "However, a majority of tumors invariably relapse and become an androgen-independent prostate cancer from which most patients eventually die," notes Dr. Liu, who is also a member of the LSUHSC Stanley S. Scott Cancer Center.

 To find an alternative strategy to treat prostate cancer, Dr. Liu's group is studying androgen receptor activators and increasing levels of these activators leading to prostate cancer.
 Following the discovery of this new protein, they determined that ARD1 is overproduced in the majority of prostate cancer samples, that it activates the androgen receptor, and that it is an essential component of prostate cancer cell growth.